CodeArisu/cpu-scheduling-mini-sprint-roland/README.md

     then returns to the queue
 ```

-After getting the completion time getting the "Start".
+After getting the completion time, calculate the "Start".
 ```
 # compares values using maximum
 start = max(prev_time, arrive_time)